2018 Safe Family Travel Report

 Parents Want Safety Help When Traveling

-As the summer family travel season kicks off, BabyQuip introduces our first annual Safe Family Travel Report, based on survey data of US families with children age four and younger.
+As the family travel market heats up, BabyQuip introduces our first annual Safe Family Travel Report, based on survey data of US families with children age four and younger.
 This year’s report coincides with the company’s new safety-focused Baby Gear Rental Policy and is informed by our colleagues at First Candle, a leading national nonprofit committed to eliminating sudden infant death syndrome (SIDS) and other sleep-related infant deaths.

-With so many travel details to coordinate, safe sleep and play for their young children at the family travel destination may not always be top-of-mind for many parents.
-However, this research indicates parents do care deeply about travel safety and they want the travel industry, and even their own parents who may be hosting them for visits, to offer gear and other resources that provide safer sleep and play options for their children.
+With so many travel details to coordinate, safe sleep and play for their young children may not always be top-of-mind for parents.
+However, this research indicates parents care deeply about travel safety and they want the travel industry, and even their own parents who may be hosting them for family visits, to offer gear and other resources that provide safer sleep and play options for their children.

 Sixty-five percent of parents with children under age two believe it’s important for a hotel or vacation rental to have a full-size crib so their baby can sleep more safely, with nearly a quarter (24%) indicating it is extremely important.